codezzzahm1/scripts/README.md

 Now that's all the basic stuff we need.

-I will shortly brief about the functions since I didn't comment my code.
+I will shortly brief, since I didn't comment my code.

 #### Analyze number of messages group receive over the days.